From 9 years old.

 In the presence of the author,

-Location: forecourt – Free admission
+Place: forecourt – Free admission

 Dedication by Louis-Philippe Dalembert at the end of the meeting.

-Microphone Mafia in Cuba (2017) @ Joram Bejarano
+Mafia microphone in Cuba (2017) @ Joram Bejarano

 Closing concert